-WordPress SEO Guide for Beginners.
+WordPress SEO Checklist for Beginners.
 35 SEO Tips for WordPress to help improve your WordPress SEO and get more organic traffic from Google.

 The misconception about WordPress is – it is out of the box SEO friendly.
 The truth is it a content management system that offers excellent opportunities to be better for readers as well as a search engine.

 WordPress has settings to offer a better user-friendly and search engine friendly URLs, but it is configured that way right out of the box.
 One has to choose the right permalink structure for WordPress.

 I am not an SEO guru, but I will share best practices I follow to make the most of my blogging efforts and drive traffic from Google.
 Feel free to skip any point you don’t find it useful.